 As far as Latin’s “usefulness,” this language is so well-ordered and consistent, it boasts many practical benefits.

 Latin is important for three reasons:

-- Vocabulary Building: Did you know that over 60% of academic English is Latin based?
+- Vocabulary building: Did you know that more than 60% of academic English is Latin based?

-- Understand of grammatical structure.
-Indeed, students work a little harder at a foreign language’s grammar than they do their own.
-Knowing Latin Grammar lays the
+- Understanding of grammatical structure: Indeed, students work a little harder at a foreign language’s grammar than they do their own.

 A common mistake in modern education is to think that we study things only in so far as they are useful.
 The classical curriculum lauds the search for Beauty.
 Students who are fully engaged in a classical curriculum do not merely study things only in so far as they are useful.
 More than that, they study things because they convey Beauty, the expression of Goodness and Truth.

 For further information on the importance of Latin in a full education, please view the following lecture produced by Hillsdale College and featuring one of their outstanding Classics professors, Dr. Joseph Garnjobst.

 St. John Paul II Classical School has chosen a wonderfully ordered and consistent Latin program from Memoria Press.